London City Pass Comparison

 The passes aren’t worth it for everyone.
 If you don’t plan on visiting a lot of attractions that charge admission, we wouldn’t recommend getting a pass.

-You can buy tickets to many attractions at very short notice, often even just a few hours before your visit.
-Subject to availability, obviously.
-And online prices are almost always lower than on-site prices.
+You can buy tickets to many attractions at very short notice, and online prices are almost always lower than on-site prices.

 You can pre-purchase online tickets to the following attractions in advance, even without buying a London pass: